Find schools that offer these popular programs

 - Transportation and Distribution

 - Visual and Performing Arts

 To earn your GED credential, you will need to pass the four exams that make up the official GED test.
-The tests cover four content areas: language arts, science, mathematics and social studies.
-The new 2014 GED computer-based tests have a variety of questions such as multiple choice, fill-in-the-blank, drag and drop, hot spot and short answer.
-The language arts and social studies tests also both have an essay requirement.
+The tests cover four content areas: language arts, science, mathematics, and social studies.
+The new 2014 GED computer-based tests have a variety of questions such as multiple choice, fill-in-the-blank, drag and drop, hot spot, and short answer.
+The language arts and science tests also have an essay or short-answer questions.
 The four tests do not have to be taken at the same time.